benclifford/tmt/README.md

 # Usage

-All these commands need to happen in the root of your git checkout.
+All these commands should be run somewhere in a git checkout.

 Initialise: `tmt init`